julelang/manual/src/comptime/comptime-iterations.md

 <div class="warning-badge">experimental</div>

-Comptime iterations are compile-time repeated iterations.
+Comptime iterations are compile-time repeated and range-based iterations.
 To iterate in compile-time you should use iterable compile-time expressions.

-To make iterable any comptime expression, you should call the `Range` function which is provided by [`std::comptime`](/std/comptime) library.
-In fact this is a design preference for readability and maintainability.
-This function only useable for iterations, you cannot store it with constant variables.

 Iteration variables are useable and they will be constant.
 You can use relevant variables to access iterated data.

-For example:
+A comptime iteration is defined like a typical range-based iteration.
+However, in addition, the `const` keyword must be included at the beginning of the definition.
+This declares that the iteration will be executed comptime.
+You cannot able to use `continue` or `break` keywords for compile-time iterations.

+The types provided by the [`std::comptime`](/std/comptime) package that can be used in iterations are explained in the package documentation.

+Example to comptime iterations:
 ```jule
 use comptime for std::comptime